|

 readers to ideas many times too convoluted in the books of, say

 Nietzsche, who is mentioned a few times.
+This is a perfect book for

 high school English teachers to regard as a way to bring many